 This course is concerned with developing skills in craftsmanship.
 Students will work with various materials in the execution of craft projects.
 Crafts may be taken with other art courses.
 Some areas to be covered are: weaving, decoupage, stitchery, batik, collages, acrylic painting and other related crafts.
-Students will be expected to furnish some supplies.
 Fee: \$35.00 (art supplies)